gustavohellwig/gh-zsh/README.md

 ```

 ## Notes
-* If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date.
+* •	If you already use zsh, your zsh config will be backed up to .zshrc-backup-date.
-* If the text/icons look broken, make sure your terminal is using one of the Nerd fonts.
+* •	If the text/icons look broken, ensure your terminal uses one of the Nerd fonts.
 * Tested on:
-  * Ubuntu 20.04
+  * Ubuntu 20.04, 22.04
-  * MacOS 10.14, and 11.3
+  * MacOS 10.14, 11.3, 14.3.1